Yogayu/DeepLearningCourse/_build/intro.md

   title: 'Techne Public Site'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
-# An online deep learning course for humanists (WIP)
+# An online deep learning course for humanists

 ![log](media/logo.png)